-The Fuchsia Compatibility Test Suite (CTS) is one method of enforcing this compatibility.
-To learn more about how it works, please see the CTS RFC and the other pages on CTS in fuchsia.dev.
-This doc aims to help you understand what to do if a CTS test fails in Fuchsia CQ.
+The Compatibility Tests for Fuchsia (CTF) are one method of enforcing this compatibility.
+To learn more about how it works, please see the CTF RFC and the other pages on CTF in fuchsia.dev.
+This doc aims to help you understand what to do if a CTF test fails in Fuchsia CQ.

 Understand how your CL has changed the Fuchsia PlaSA.

 First, try to understand what part of the PlaSA has changed.
 If you already know, proceed to the next section.

 CTF tests are designed to target a small part of the Fuchsia platform.
 The name and location of the failing test should be a good indication of what changed.
 In general (but not always), CTF tests will mirror their location in the SDK directory.
 Here are a few examples:

 |Tests located at ...||Are testing ...|

 You can find the name of the failing test by clicking on the

 core.x64-debug-cts builder, and switching to the

 If the name of the test gives no indication of what changed in the platform surface area, do a search of the CTF directory.
 The test code should live in a directory named after the PlaSA area it validates.